influxdata/kapacitor/client/API.md

 >NOTE: The /kapacitor/v1/write endpoint is the one exception to this rule since Kapacitor is compatible with the InfluxDB /write endpoint.

+### Links

+When creating resources in Kapacitor the API server will return a `link` object with an `href` of the resource.
+Clients should not need to perform path manipulation in most cases and can use the links provided from previous calls.

 ## Writing Data

 Kapacitor can accept writes over HTTP using the line protocol.